 The company intends to continue to implement its strategic objectives and plans as presented in its Investor Presentations announced on the ASX.
-This includes continuing to leverage distribution arrangements to generate the required level of balance sheet growth, enhance operational efficiency and seek corporate transactions needed to deliver adequate shareholder returns.
+This includes continuing to leverage strategic partnerships and distribution arrangements to generate the required level of balance sheet growth, enhance operational efficiency and seek corporate transactions needed to build adequate shareholder returns.